 Do we have a national benchmark?

 Yes.
 Children's Colorado uses the NHSN benchmark as endorsed by the CDC.

 How often should the data be updated?

-We continually track our infection rates and will publically report these data every six months on this website.
+We continually track our infection rates and will publicly report these data on this website.